mtjhax/clearinghouse-adapter/README.md

 empty), which you can assign any error messages that you would like to be sent to system admins after both the `process` and `finalize` methods have been called as part of the AdapterSync process.

+## Step 4: Sending data back to the Clearinghouse API

+TODO document expected data format and required fields for sending data

+### Sending New Trip Tickets

+TODO add information about sending new trip tickets

+### Sending Changes to a Shared Trip Ticket

+When you have local changes to a shared ticket that you want to update in the clearing house, ensure that your import processor includes the fields `origin_trip_id` and `appointment_time` (both are required) for matching, so the original trip is updated and a new trip is not created.
+It is best to send all of the fields for a trip ticket, even those that have not changed.
+If you want to explicitly remove the value of an old field, simply specify an empty value.

+### Sending Trip Results to the Clearinghouse

+When a trip you have successfully claimed has been fulfilled or otherwise completed, one would typically enter the trip result on the Clearinghouse.
+Trip results can also be sent to the Clearinghouse by including them as nested attributes on any claimed trip that you post to the API.

 ## Notifications